MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/method_list.md

 The returned resultset can also contain `Web Links` headers to help traversing the rest of the collection.

-To sort the results, we can use query parameters as well: `GET/univerisities?limit=10&offset=20&sort-by=establishment-date`.
+To sort the results, we can use query parameters as well: `GET /univerisities?limit=10&offset=20&sort-by=establishment-date`.

 ### Filtering
 To filter the resultset, query parameters can be used as well.
 This technique includes basic filtering, like this: